 - Restrains/slows scapular upward rotation, downward tilt, medial tilt, and retraction.

 - Supports the elbow, radioulnar joints, and glenohumeral joint.

 The biceps brachii is evaluated by asking the patient to bend the elbow against resistance while the forearm is supinated.
 Here in this act, the muscle makes up a prominent bulge on the front of the arm.

-It is checked throughout physical checkup by tapping the tendon of biceps brachii by reflex hammer with forearm pronated and partly extended at elbow.
+It is checked throughout physical checkup by tapping the tendon of biceps brachii by a reflex hammer with forearm pronated and partly extended at the elbow.
 The regular reflex is quick jerk-like flexion of the elbow.
 The regular reflex verifies the stability of musculocutaneous nerve and C5 and C6 spinal segments.

-Rupture of biceps tendon
+Rupture of the biceps tendon

 It is pretty uncommon for muscles and their tendons to rupture in the upper limb; nevertheless, the tendon that the majority of frequently ruptures is the tendon of the long head of the biceps brachii muscle.
-In isolation, this has reasonably little eﬀect on the upper limb, however it does create a particular deformity-on ﬂexing the elbow, certainly there is an exceptionally prominent bulge of the muscle belly as its unrestrained fibers contract the “Popeye” sign.
+In isolation, this has reasonably little eﬀect on the upper limb, however, it does create a particular deformity-on ﬂexing the elbow, certainly, there is an exceptionally prominent bulge of the muscle belly as its unrestrained fibers contract the “Popeye” sign.